Free tool · No signup · 12 metrics compared instantly

 What is the best metric for comparing stocks?

 There is no single best metric.
 P/E is the most popular, but EV/EBITDA is more reliable across different capital structures.
-ROIC measures capital efficiency.
+ROE measures how efficiently a company generates profit from equity.
 This tool compares 12 metrics at once so you can see the full picture.

 Why is a cheaper stock not always better?